mbaumer/us_hep_funding/docs/_states/CA.md

 [Back to top](#top)
 ## CA-11 -- Rep. Mark DeSaulnier (D) -- [Wikipedia](https://en.wikipedia.org/wiki/CA-11)
 ### Committees
-Mark DeSaulnier is the #7 Republican on the House Subcommittee on Early Childhood, Elementary, and Secondary Education
+Mark DeSaulnier is the #7 Democrat on the House Subcommittee on Early Childhood, Elementary, and Secondary Education

 ### HEP Grants
 ```